Peer Health Educators

 UCI Center for Student Wellness & Health Promotion Peer Health Educators (PHEs) provide information to the campus communities about health and wellness.
 While PHEs encourage, endorse, and promote healthy norms and behaviors, they also challenge and confront unhealthy social norms and individual behaviors.
-The health topics PHEs focus on include: alcohol/tobacco/other drugs, sexual health/healthy relationships, and wellness which encompasses stress management, self-care, time management, and financial wellness.
-While all PHEs will receive some education in all topic areas, you will be asked to choose one focus area (alcohol, sexual health, or wellness).
+The health topics PHEs focus on include: alcohol/tobacco/other drugs, sexual health/healthy relationships, nutrition, body image, emotional well-being, and wellness which encompasses stress management, self-care, and time management.
+While all PHEs will receive some education in all topic areas, you will be asked to choose one focus area during your time as a PHE.

-Once you are accepted into the PHE program, you will receive more information on the 1.3 unit Peer Health Educator course that will be offered in Spring Quarter.
-The class explores behavior change, health issues that college students experience, effective listening and communication and best practices in health promotion and outreach.
-Just before the start of Fall Quarter, you will be required to attend an intensive two day training session and will prepare you for the upcoming academic year.
+Once you are accepted into the PHE program, you will be given an authorization code to enroll in the 1.3 unit Peer Health Educator course that will be offered in the Spring Quarter.
+This class explores health education and promotion in higher education and common health issues that college students may experience.
+You will also learn the fundamentals of being a peer educator and become a Certified Peer Educator (CPE).
+During the summer just before Fall Quarter begins, you will be required to attend a two-day training orientation that will prepare you for the academic year.

-Many of our PHEs already have an interest and passion in health and join the program to learn more about health and work with their fellow peers.
-Our PHEs gain valuable experience in public speaking, health education and project management.
-Many of our students make new friends and establish new connection on our campus.
-This program give students the opportunity to:
+Many of our PHEs already have a passion for health and wellness and join the program to learn more and gain experience in the field.
+Our PHEs gain valuable experience in health education, public speaking, event planning, and team work.
+PHEs also make new friends and establish new connections on our campus.
+This program gives students the opportunity to:

 - Improve their communication and listening skills

 - Gain a better understand of health and wellness